paldepind/Kran/README.md

 Kran.component(constr)
 ```

 Here `constr` is a constructor function that initializes the component.
-It can
-take arguments and they will be passed along to the constructor function when
+Since
+the constructor function is a normal JavaScript constructor function it is
+perfectly possible to add methods to component.
+That however is not proper
+usage of a entity system and should probably never be done.
+The constructor
-an instance of the component is added to an entity.
+function gets passed the argument given when an instance of the component is
+added to an entity.

 _Example:_
 ```javascript
 var pos = Kran.component(function (x, y) {